Police and fire department face major New Year's Eve operation

 Demonstration in Neukölln banned

 The Berlin police banned a pro-Palestinian demonstration in Neukölln that had been planned for New Year's Eve due to concerns about criminal offenses.
-According to the police, two parallel planned counter demonstrations in support of Israel were subsequently canceled by the organizers.
+According to the police, two parallel planned counter-rallies in support of Israel were subsequently canceled by the organizers.

-However, another pro-Palestinian demonstration is to take place early Sunday afternoon.
-According to the police, 1000 participants are expected.
+In the early hours of Sunday afternoon, there was another pro-Palestinian demonstration at Hermannplatz, which moved towards Kottbusser Tor.
+According to the police, around 300 people attended the demonstration, although 1,000 had been expected.
+Palestinian flags were on display and placards bore slogans such as "No New Year's Eve for Gaza".
+Police officers were seen covering an anti-Israel graffiti on Hermannplatz with paper.
+Barriers were in place on the adjacent Sonnenallee for New Year's Eve.
+In the early afternoon, the situation there seemed calm.
+Some stores were open.

 Hotspot areas and no-fire zones